The best colors to use for faux woodgrain painting

 Yellow Ocher or Raw Sienna

 Also known as Venetian Red.
-A deep red that’s still natural in tone, used to pull glaze colors in a definite red direction.
+A deep red that’s still natural in tone, used to pull glazes for faux wood paint colors in a definite red direction.

 A more subtle and warm red tone that leans toward pink or yellow.
-One of the reds used.
+One of the most common natural reds used in creating faux wood glazes.

 Raw Umber that’s toasted until red.
 I use this alternatively to Burnt Sienna or Red Ocher/Venetian Red to pull glaze mixes in the red direction.